reimertz/ixd-Prototyping-in-Interaction-Design/obstruction-game/index.md

 I really liked the idea of iterating without knowing what the next step would be.
 It kind if makes you think outside the box without realizing it.
 For example, if we would have known everything from the start, the average quality of the designs would probably had been better, but we would have lacked the amount of designs that where crazy and inspirational.

+## Reflections

+I thought it was very interesting to be thrown into a situation where I had no clue what the next step would be.
+I guess this method could be very useful when you need to collect a variety of ideas and designs when you have a basic understanding of what you want.

+As an interaction designer, I would probably use this with kids, since it is very easy to work with and it works well with a large amount of groups.

 I could see myself apply this method on a hackaton where developers would get a set of rules and then you do the same thing.
 Hm..
 Might actually do this.. :)